 Changes in the tip region do not affect PriM function

 We tested cells lacking pmrA with mutations in the tip region of PriM in intramacrophage growth assays.
 These cells were modified from having an electro- positively charged tip region to a neutral charged tip region to determine the importance of the tip region of the PriM protein on virulence.
-Our results from these assays indicate that the mutant strain are not able to regain the ability to replicate to wildtype levels inside macrophage cells (Figure 1).
+Our results from these assays indicate that cells producing PriM with a modified neutral tip are not able to regain the ability to replicate to wildtype levels inside macrophage cells (Figure 1).
 These results demonstrate that changes in the tip region of the PriM protein do not disrupt the anti-virulence function of priM.
-Therefore, the mutations in the tip region of PriM were not sufficient to restore virulence activity.